Just-Another-Damned-Coder/terminal-portfolio/README.md

 ## Contributing

-This project is maintained by a beginner web developer who welcomes contributions and feedback.
+I'm a beginner in web-development so any feedbacks and contributions are welcome.
 Feel free to submit pull requests.